-- Your form tutor - Any other member of staff perhaps a teacher of the subject you are having problems with - Your houseparents or any other boarding staff.
+- Your form tutor - Any other member of staff perhaps a teacher of the subject you are having problems with, your Houseparents or any other boarding staff.

-26. Mobile Phones
+22. Mobile Phones

-Students will probably want to bring their mobile phone; however these must be looked after very carefully and used in such a way that they do not cause any trouble or interference to others.
+Students will probably want to bring their mobile phone; however, these must be looked after very carefully and used in such a way that they do not cause any trouble or interference to others.
 There is a range of rules and regulations surrounding the use of mobiles in college and these are set out for students in the college rules and the ICT policy.
-For example mobiles/iPhones must be switched off during lessons, activities, in the dining hall and in church.
 Mobile phones are not to be used during prep or after lights out.
 For reasons of safety, mobile phone chargers must not be left in sockets after charging.
+Mobile phones are not allowed during lessons.

 Staff may confiscate phones which are used inappropriately during lessons or at other times, to be collected at the end of the day.
-The Headmaster will punish repeat offenders with further sanctions.
+The Headmaster will deal with repeat offenders with further sanctions.
 Parents are asked to keep calls to their children to a minimum.

-Students who are found to be over-using or abusing the use of an electronic device eg: after lights out may also be required to hand in all devices overnight.
+Students who are found to be over-using or abusing the use of an electronic device e.g.: after lights out, may also be required to hand in all devices overnight.
 The school has very strict guidelines in place for the searching of students' possessions or rooms, which clarifies the circumstances in which staff may search a student's device.

-The use of an electronic device for making, storing or distributing inappropriate images (eg: sexting) is a very serious offence, and a student may have their place at the college called into question if they are involved in this.
+The use of an electronic device for making, storing or distributing inappropriate images (e.g.: sexting) is a very serious offence, and a student may have their place at the college called into question if they are involved in this.
 The school's guidelines on dealing with sexting are found within the safeguarding policy.
 The anti-bullying code considers text and phone bullying to be a serious issue.
 An electronic device can be confiscated under suspicion that it contains evidence of cyber-bullying.